m1ga/titanium-mlkit-demo/README.md

 -   **captureImage**: boolean, default `false`.
 Will attach the scanned image for barcode/qrcodes in the `scan` event
 -   **scanCards**: boolean, default `false`.
 When mode is `SCAN_TEXT` it will return `cardNumber`,`cardExpirationMonth`,`cardExpirationYear`,`cardOwner`
 -   **scanRegion**: object with {top,left,right,bottom}.
 When set it will only scan inside that region.
+-   **showScanRegion**: boolean, default `false`.
+Set it before starting the camera to display the scanRegion in your view.
+Use it only for debugging!
 -   **zoom**: boolean, default `false`.
 Enables pinch and zoom.
 -   **zoomFactor**: float, Set the zoom value.
 -   **minZoom**: float (getter), returns the min zoom level.